Sustainability in the sports centre Tenerife Top Training

 The fact that we are consuming resources at an unsustainable rate is the primary cause of environmental degradation, and as a result, our production of goods is increasing.

-Much of the world’s economic growth has resulted from over-exploitation of resources such as fossil fuels.
+Much of the world’s economic growth has resulted from the over-exploitation of resources such as fossil fuels.
 However, as the world’s resources become increasingly scarce, the constraints to growth become more visible.

 For the benefit of ourselves and future generations, we are working to find ways to prosper on our planet and use its resources more sustainably – in a way that does not degrade the environment.